Lattice Simulations of Inflation: Outputs of the code

 \section{Outputs of the code}

 We now summarize the various outputs of the code.
 The background quantities are computed as averages over the box.
-We output quantities such as the average of the field $\bar{\phi}$, its derivative $\bar{\phi}^\prime$, and the energy density and pressure of the field, namely $\rho_{\rm lat}$ and $p_{\rm lat}$ of \cref{eq:cintributions}.
+We output quantities such as the average of the field $\bar{\phi}$, its derivative $\bar{\phi}^\prime$, and the energy density and pressure of the field $\rho_{\rm lat}$ and $p_{\rm lat}$.

 The code will also output the power spectrum of field fluctuations $P_{\phi}(\vec{k})$, which in all relevant applications will depend only on the absolute value of the momentum $P_{\phi}(k)$.
 In order to do so, we first take the DFT to obtain $|\tilde{\phi}_{l_1,l_2,l_3}|^2$.
-Then, after normalizing by a factor $L^{-3}$ to get the physical power spectrum of the mode functions (see the discussion in \cref{app:icf}), we average over spherical bins to obtain the one dimensional isotropic power spectrum:
+Then, after normalizing by a factor $L^{-3}$ to get the physical power spectrum of the mode functions (see the discussion in \cref{app:icf}), we average over spherical bins to obtain the one dimensional isotropic power spectrum $P_\ell$.
+This is done averaging $|\tilde{\phi}_{l_1,l_2,l_3}|^2$ over all lattice points such that $\text{int}(|\vec{l}|)=\ell$, where $\ell$ is the bin number.
+Then, a comoving momentum $k_{\rm lat,\ell}$ is associated to each bin by averaging the absolute value of \cref{eq:modes} over the bin.
+Note that the procedure for associating the momentum to each bin is different from the one of LATTICEEASY, where the momenta associated to the bins are simply $2\pi\ell/L$.
+This leads to a distortion in the output momenta of LATTICEEASY, which is independent of $N$ and can lead to a difference of up to $20\%$ in the IR\footnote{Note that this distortion can also be relevant in generating the initial conditions.}.
+We output the power spectrum for modes only up to the Nyquist frequency $k_{\rm Nyquist}=2\pi \sqrt{3} N_{\rm Nyquist}/L$, where $N_{\rm Nyquist}=N/2$, because they contain all the physical information.

-where $N_{\rm Nyquist}=N/2$.
-We output the power spectrum for modes only up to the Nyquist frequency $k_{\rm Nyquist}=2\pi \sqrt{3} N_{\rm Nyquist}/L$ because they contain all the physical information.
-After this, we associate to each bin a physical momentum $k_{\text{eff},l}$ averaging \cref{eq:keff} over the same spherical bins.
-Then, we finally obtain the dimensionless power spectrum $\mathcal{P}_{\phi}(k)$ multiplying by $k_{\text{eff},l}^2/2\pi^2$.
-As we see in \cref{sec:resultsslow}, if we do not correctly interpret the physical modes, multyplying by $k_{l}^2/2\pi^2$ instead, we get a result that does not match the one from the continuous theory.